Washington Metro: Collisions

 During the Blizzard of 1996, on January 6, a Metro operator was killed when a train failed to stop at the station.
 The four-car train overran the station platform and struck an unoccupied train that was awaiting assignment.
 The National Transportation Safety Board (NTSB) investigation found that the crash was a result of a failure in the train's computer-controlled braking system.
 The NTSB recommended that Metro grant train operators the ability to manually control the braking system, even in inclement weather, and recommended that Metro prohibit parked rail cars on tracks used by incoming outbound trains.

 On November 3, 2004, an out-of-service Red Line train rolled backwards into the station, hitting an in-service train stopped at the platform.
 The rear car (1077) was telescoped by the first car of the standing train (4018).
 No one died, 20 people were injured.
 A 14-month investigation concluded that the train operator was most likely not alert as the train rolled backwards into the station.
 Safety officials estimated that had the train been full, at least 79 people would have died.
 The train operator was dismissed and Metro officials agreed to add rollback protection to more than 300 rail cars.

 Crash on June 22, 2009, in which nine people were killed.

 On June 22, 2009, at 5:02 pm, two trains on the Red Line collided.
 A southbound train heading toward Shady Grove stopped on the track short of the Fort Totten station and another southbound train collided with its rear.
 The front car of the moving train (1079) was telescoped by the rear car of the standing train (5066), and passengers were trapped.
 Nine people died and more than 70 were injured, dozens of whom were described as "walking wounded".
 Red Line service was suspended between the Fort Totten and Takoma stations, and New Hampshire Avenue was closed.
 One of the dead was the operator of the train that collided with the stopped train.

 On November 29, 2009, at 4:27 am, two trains collided at the West Falls Church train yard.
 One train pulled in and collided with the back of the other train.
 No customers were aboard, and only minor injuries to the operators and cleaning staff were reported.
 However, three cars (1106, 1171, and 3216) were believed to be damaged beyond repair.

+On April 22, 2026 shortly after midnight, a work train (Prime Mover 64, PM64) traveling from Alexandria Rail Yard to New Carrollton Rail Yard collided with car 7698 on a stationary Silver Line train at Metro Center station, injuring 11 passengers.
+The resulting collision caused service disruptions on the Blue, Orange, and Silver lines the following morning.